 The Australian Government owned Lithgow SAF commenced production of 22 Long Rifle (22LR) chambered rifles immediately after World War Two (WW2) in an effort to maintain employment of the skilled small-arms work-force who had produced military firearms before and during WW2.
-Included in this program was the conversion of Short, Magazine, Lee-Enfield (SMLE) No 3 military rifles to sporting configuration and chamberings.
+Included in this program was the conversion of Short, Magazine, Lee-Enfield (SMLE) No 1 MK III (and variations) military rifles to sporting configuration and chamberings.